KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mmm-toggle-by-mqtt by moejetz](https://github.com/moejetz/mmm-toggle-by-mqtt)

 1. `package.json` issue: No repository field.
+2. There are no specific keywords in 'package.json'.
+We would use them as tags on the module list page.
+Add a few meaningful terms to the keywords in the package.json.
+Not just “magicmirror” or “module”.
-2. No image found.
+3. No image found.
-3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-4. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
-5. Typo: Found `Magic Mirror` in file `mmm-toggle-by-mqtt.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `mmm-toggle-by-mqtt.js`: Replace it with `MagicMirror²`.
-6. Typo: Found `MagicMirror2` in file `mmm-toggle-by-mqtt.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `mmm-toggle-by-mqtt.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.

 ### [mmm-uah-currency by wzooff](https://github.com/wzooff/mmm-uah-currency)